SachinSaj/Paper_Publication---Facial_Emotional_Recognition_Using_Shallow_CNN/README.md

 feasible, which contributed to a wide range of applications in modern day technology.
-In this paper, we propose a shallow convolutional neural network architecture with feature-based data, which can do this task more eectively and attained the state-of-the-art accuracy with less computational complexity (in terms of learnable parameters).
+In this paper, we propose a shallow convolutional neural network architecture with feature-based data, which can do this task more effectively and attained the state-of-the-art accuracy with less computational complexity (in terms of learnable parameters).
 The proposed architecture is shallow and gives comparable performance with all the existing approaches for FER in deep learning